-The converse of the previous remark will be stated for lexicographical normal forms in the Main Lemma below.
+The previous remark is clear and its converse will be stated for lexicographical normal forms in the Main Lemma below.
 It is the crucial correctness argument for our reduction from trace equations to word equations.
-The important point is that the value of $m$ can be bounded as a function in the size of the alphabet, and that the height decreases in the first $m - 1$ factors.
+The important point is that the value of $m$ (given below) can be bounded as a function in the size of the alphabet, and that the height decreases.

-Lemma 3.5 (Main Lemma) Let $s, t, v \in \text{LNF}$ be words in lexicographical normal form such that $st \equiv_I v$ .
+Lemma 4 (Main Lemma).
+Let $s, t, v \in \text{LNF}$ be words in lexicographical normal form such that $st \equiv_I v$ .